How to Plan Your Wedding Budget: Smart Allocation Guide & Cost Breakdown

 Step 2: Identify Your Priorities

-Photography oriented:
+Photography Focused

 • Photography: 15-20% of budget

-• Videography: 5-10%
+• Videography: 5-10% of budget

 • Professional engagement/bridal shoot: 5%